Marzipan Fruit Sushi (Dessert Sushi)

 marzipan fruit rolls on a plate

-• You can prepare the ingredients ahead of time so that you can assemble the rolls just before you are ready to enjoy them.
+• Prep the ingredients ahead of time.
+Then you can assemble the rolls just before you are ready to enjoy them.
 Pre-cut the fruit and store in an airtight container.
 You can also pre-roll the marzipan and store it between two sheets of plastic wrap.

-• If your marzipan tears when you roll it out, you can trim a little off the edge, patch the tear and roll over it a few times with a rolling pin.
+• Patch the marzipan as needed.
+If your marzipan tears when you roll it out, you can trim a little off the edge, patch the tear and roll over it a few times with a rolling pin.

-• If the marzipan is not very pliable and crumbles too easily you can warm it up in a microwave for 5-10 seconds.
+• Warm the marzipan to make it pliable.
+If the marzipan is not very pliable and crumbles too easily you can warm it up in a microwave for 5-10 seconds.

 Print